thenasko/mathematics-in-the-world/logic/Dirichlet.md

 The combinatorialist [Joel Spencer](http://en.wikipedia.org/wiki/Joel_Spencer) has an anecdote about [Paul Erdős](http://en.wikipedia.org/wiki/Paul_Erd%C5%91s), a Hungarian mathematician that spent many years working on this type of problems.

-Erdős asked his colleagues to imagine an alien force, vastly more powerful than us, landing on Earth and demanding the value of $$R(5, 5)$$ or they will destroy our planet.
-In that case, he claims, we should marshal all computers and mathematicians to seach for the value.
-Intead, if we were asked for the value $$R(6, 6)$$, Erdős said we should attempt to destroy the aliens.
+> Erdős asks us to imagine an alien force, vastly more powerful than us, landing on Earth and demanding the value of $$R(5, 5)$$ or they will destroy our planet.
+In that case, he claims, we should marshal all our computers and all our mathematicians and attempt to find the value.
+But suppose, instead, that they ask for $$R(6, 6)$$.
+In that case, he believes, we should attempt to destroy the aliens.

 ### The square orchard